frog-lake/2021-sorting-project/readme.md

-# CA284 Systems Programming
+# Systems Programming

 ## Introduction

-This repo contains the starter layout for the CA284 Systems Programming project worth 50%.
-Pay attention to the instructions here.

-1. Fork this repository.
-2. download (clone) the forked repository to your computer
-3. start working on the project.

-You might want to set notifications and/or other "watch" features on the School of Computing Gitlab to keep abrest of any changes/additions I make to this original repository.
-You will then be able to keep your forked version in sync with mine.
-Note: _do not clone my repository, fork it_.
+This repo contains work done on my Systems Programming project (module code omitted to make this harder to search for).
+The project was originally done on GitLab, with several changes made to the directory.
+The purpose of this project is to measure the time it takes for several sorting algorithms to sort certain amounts of numbers

+## Contents
+<h3>src/</h3>
+Contains the source code for the project, including the main program, the sorting algorithms, and the random number generator to feed into the algorithms.